-The Henrietta Schmoll School of Health received an $18 million Academic Excellence Grant (AEG) from the GHR Foundation in 2016 to improve societal health and well-being by preparing high quality providers capable of practicing in emerging health-related environments focused on interprofessional collaborative practice, cultural fluency, and ecological approaches to health with particular emphasis on global health, senior living, and primary care.
+The Henrietta Schmoll School of Health received an $18 million Academic Excellence Grant (AEG) from the GHR Foundation in 2016 to improve societal health and well-being by preparing high quality providers capable of practicing in emerging health-related environments focused on interprofessional collaborative practice, cultural fluency, and ecological approaches to health.
 Funding has been made available to the broader St. Kate's community to promote and advance this work.
-Proposals must align to the AEG framework and grant pillars.
-The following funding mechanisms are available for faculty, staff and students.

 Innovative Scholarship Grants

-Through Innovative Scholarship Grants, faculty in any discipline, college, or school may apply for up to $15,000 to support research related to the AEG Conceptual Framework.
-To be competitive, your proposal must demonstrate plans for leveraging the Innovative Scholarship Grant to seed externally-funded support for additional research related to the GHR grant pillars.
-In addition, priority points will be given to proposals that include inter-professional work across schools, colleges, and departments and that engage students in research.
+Through Innovative Scholarship Grants, faculty in any discipline, college, or school may apply for up to $15,000 to support research clearly aligned with one of the areas in the framework for health (Interprofessional Collaborative Practice, Cultural Fluency, or Ecological Approaches).
+Proposals will be strengthened if they also address primary care, senior living, or global health.
+Priority points will be given to proposals that include inter-professional work across schools, colleges, and departments and that engage students in research.